18F/ux-guide/_pages/research/clarify-the-basics.md

 # The process
 The following steps are repeated as necessary throughout each 18F engagement:

-1. [Plan]().
+1. [Plan]({{site.baseurl}}/research/plan).
 Agree on the questions you want answered, the methods you’ll employ, how the team will contribute, etc. Decide who should participate.

-2. [Do]().
+2. [Do]({{site.baseurl}}/research/do).
 Design and practice the research sessions.
 Correspond and engage with participants.
 Debrief after each session.

-3. [Analyze, synthesize, and share]().
+3. [Make research actionable]({{site.baseurl}}/research/make-research-actionable).
 Review the data you’ve collected, look for patterns, write a summary of what you’ve learned, share it broadly, and delete recordings afterward.

 # The environment